liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-4-genericfacesportlet.md

 state after such changes.
 See section [5.3](chapter-5-request-lifecycle.md#5.3) for detail concerning public render parameter support.

+`javax.portlet.faces.defaultRenderKitId` is a `String` defining this portlet's default renderkit Id.
+Providing a value will cause the `GenericFacesPortlet` to configure the bridge to use this specific default renderkit Id for the portlet rather than application level default (set in the `faces-config.xml`).

+**^^^ END OF DEPRECATED FUNCTIONALITY ^^^**

+In addition the `GenericFacesPortlet` reads the following portlet initialization parameter and either sets the appropriate context attributes<sup>[[4.1](tck-tests.md#4.1)]</sup> to impact its own behavior:

+    javax.portlet.faces.autoDispatchEvents

 `javax.portlet.faces.autoDisptachEvents` is a boolean valued `String` defining whether the bridge overrides regular portlet event processing dispatching all events to the bridge.
 If `true` the `GenericFacesPortlet` overrides processEvent() and dispatches all events to the bridge.
 If `false` the `GenericFacesPortlet` delegates all event